LovelyBuggies/LovelyBuggies.github.io/README.md

 - GitHub Actions: Settings → Pages → Source = “GitHub Actions”.
 Actions workflow builds and deploys `main`.

 Notes
+- Section `_index.md` files are kept only to name and order sidebar groups and are not rendered.
 - The Blog uses the Hugo Book theme located at `notes/themes/book` (git submodule).
 - Site config is in `notes/config.toml`.